Edmund Beaufort, 2nd Duke of Somerset: Political power and conflict

 The fall of the duke of Suffolk left Somerset the chief among King Henry VI's ministers, and the Commons in vain petitioned for his removal in January 1451.
 Power rested with Somerset and he virtually monopolised it, with Margaret of Anjou, wife of King Henry, as one of his principal allies.
 It was also widely suspected that Somerset had an extra-marital affair with Margaret.
 After giving birth to a son in October 1453, Margaret took great pains to quash rumours that Somerset might be his father.
-During her pregnancy Henry suffered a mental breakdown, leaving him in a withdrawn and unresponsive state that lasted for one-and-a-half years.
+During her pregnancy Henry suffered a mental breakdown, prompted by the English defeat at Castillon, which left him in a withdrawn and unresponsive state that lasted for one-and-a-half years.
 This medical condition, untreatable either by court physicians or by exorcism, plagued him throughout his life.
 During Henry's illness, the child was baptised Edward, Prince of Wales, with Somerset as godfather; if the King could be persuaded, he would become legal heir to the throne.

 Somerset's fortunes, however, soon changed when his rival York assumed power as Lord Protector in April 1454 and imprisoned him in the Tower of London.
 Somerset's life was probably saved only by the King's seeming recovery late in 1454, which forced York to surrender his office.
 Henry agreed to recognise Edward as his heir, putting to rest concerns about a successor prompted by his known aversion to physical contact; subsequently he came to view Edward's birth as a miracle.
 Somerset was honourably discharged, and restored to his office as Captain of Calais.

 By now York was determined to depose Somerset by one means or another, and in May 1455 he raised an army.
 He confronted Somerset and the King in an engagement known as the First Battle of St Albans, which marked the beginning of the Wars of the Roses.
 Somerset was killed in a last wild charge from the house where he had been sheltering.
 His son, Henry, never forgave York and Warwick for his father's death, and spent the next nine years attempting to restore his family's honour.